pingcap/docs/privilege-management.md

 `SHOW CREATE VIEW` requires the `SHOW VIEW` privilege.

 `SHOW GRANTS` requires the `SELECT` privilege to the `mysql` database.
-If the target user is current user, `SHOW GRANTS` dosen't require any privilege.
+If the target user is current user, `SHOW GRANTS` does not require any privilege.

 ### CREATE ROLE/USER